EmeraldSnorlax/manjarno/src/routes/index.svelte.md

 You've probably seen across their resources that Manjaro holds Arch packages behind for two weeks.
 Stability is stated as the reason for this, but that doesn't make much sense.

-In practice, what this actually means is that software upgrades reach you later for seemingly no reason.
+In practice, what this means is that software upgrades reach you later for seemingly no reason.
 That means getting updates -- new features, security patches, bug fixes -- two whole weeks late.
-Aside from the obvious downside this brings, it also causes a more insidious issue.
+Aside from the obvious downside, it also causes a more insidious issue.

 ### The AUR